Aveek-Saha/DuskPlayer/README.md

 <img src ="https://img.shields.io/github/workflow/status/Aveek-Saha/MusicPlayer/CD?style=for-the-badge">
 </h3>

 A minimalistic music player, designed for simplicity.
-Built on electron, uses Howler for handling music playback, AngularJS and Bootstrap for the frontend, and jsmediatags to retrieve the ID3 tags.
+Built on electron, uses Howler for handling music playback, AngularJS and Bootstrap for the frontend, and music-metadata to retrieve ID3 tags.

 This can also serve as a starting point to implement your own front-end/UI for a music Player.